Platte County, Missouri

 Platte County was created on December 31, 1838 from part of the Platte Purchase.
 The county was named for the Platte River, a tributary of the Missouri River, which is in turn named for the French word "platte" meaning flat or shallow.

-The Platte County Seat is situated in Platte City and in addition the county government website is www.co.platte.mo.us
+The County Seat is located in Platte City and in addition the county government website is www.co.platte.mo.us

-Cities and towns to be found in Platte County include Camden Point, Dearborn, East Leavenworth, Edgerton, Farley, Ferrelview, Houston Lake, Iatan, Kansas City, Lake Waukomis, Northmoor, Parkville, Platte City, Platte Woods, Ridgely, Riverside, Tracy, Waldron, Weatherby Lake, Weston.
+Cities and towns located in the County include Camden Point, Dearborn, East Leavenworth, Edgerton, Farley, Ferrelview, Houston Lake, Iatan, Kansas City, Lake Waukomis, Northmoor, Parkville, Platte City, Platte Woods, Ridgely, Riverside, Tracy, Waldron, Weatherby Lake, Weston.